Bionicle 3: Web of Shadows: Plot

 Makuta, the Master of Shadows, is still frozen in his crystal prison following the events of the previous film.
 A mysterious figure calls out his name, then scratches the prison and extracts a shard from it.
-This figure is later revealed to be Roodaka, the queen of the Visorak horde, and she is later shown infusing the shard into her chest as she vows to free Makuta from his prison.
+This figure is later revealed to be Roodaka, the queen of the Visorak horde, and she is later shown infusing the shard into her chest as a heartstone as she vows to free Makuta from his prison.

-Vakama, as a Turaga, continues in voice-over the story of the Toa Metru.
-Having combined their elemental powers to seal the Makuta in protodermis at the end of the previous film, the Toa left Metru Nui to find a home for the sleeping Matoran, vowing to return to the city to rescue those they were forced to leave behind.
-However, in their absence, the city became overrun by the 'stealers of life', the Visorak horde.
+Vakama, as a Turaga, narrates the story of the Toa Metru.
+Combining their elemental powers to seal the Makuta in protodermis, the Toa left Metru Nui to find a home for the sleeping Matoran, vowing to return to the city to rescue those they were forced to leave behind.
+However, in their absence, the city became overrun by the Visorak horde led by King Sidorak and Queen Roodaka.

 The Toa Metru (Vakama, Nokama, Matau, Onewa, Whenua, and Nuju) arrive on the shore of Metru Nui and proceed towards the Coliseum where the Matoran are being held, observing the damage that has been dealt to the city.
-They are soon ambushed and captured by a group of Visorak and taken to the Coliseum, where they are infused with the Visorak's venom and mutated into beast-like creatures.
-Having been ordered to be killed by Sidorak, king of the Visorak horde, the Toa are sent falling to their deaths.
-They are saved by six flying beings who later introduce themselves as Rahaga, led by Norik.
+They are soon ambushed and captured by a group of Visorak and taken to the Coliseum.
+Roodaka suggests they are infused with the Visorak's venom and mutated into beast-like creatures.
+Having been ordered to be killed by Sidorak, king of the Visorak horde, the Toa are sent to fall to their deaths.
+They are saved by six flying beings, Rahaga, led by Norik.

 Norik explains that the Visorak venom has transformed the Toa into Hordika, making them more susceptible to their bestial natures.
-As they will remain Hordika forever if the venom is not neutralized in time, their only hope of changing back lies in an ancient hermit-like Rahi named Keetongu, who is considered by many to be a myth.
-Vakama grows angry over continually being blamed for the Toa's current situation and storms off, choosing to try and save the Matoran alone.
-However, he is cornered by Visorak and once again taken to the Coliseum.
+As they will remain Hordika forever if the venom is not neutralized in time, their only hope of changing back is to find an ancient hermit-like Rahi named Keetongu, which many consider a myth.
+Vakama grows agitated over continually being blamed for the Toa's current situation and storms off, choosing to try and save the Matoran alone, but is cornered by Visorak and once again captured.
 Roodaka takes advantage of Vakama's current state of mind by offering him a proposal: if he commands the Visorak horde, he can rule Metru Nui.
 With his Hordika instinct overpowering his rational mind, Vakama accepts her offer.